louisabricot/devops101/README.md

 # Work environment setup with Ansible and Vagrant

-## Overview
+For this project, we will need to create 5 virtual machines:
+- one VM will be used to run our Ansible configuration (Ansible Controller Node)
+- four VMs will make up the k8s cluster (1 master node and 3 workers nodes)

 ![Architecture Overview](./assets/architecture-overview.png)

-For this project, we will need to create a few virtual machines: four of them will make up the k8s cluster (1 master node and 3 workers nodes), while another machine will be used  as the Ansible controller to run our Ansible configuration.

 ## Create Linux Virtual Machine automatically with Vagrant

 Vagrant is a tool for automating the creation and management of virtual machines.
 It relies on providers like VirtualBox to leverage their virtualisation capabilities and simplifies the setup process.

-We will use a Vagrantfile to define the setup and provisioning details, including virtual machine specifications, networking, and software installations.
-This configuration file will define our multiple Linux machines, set the SSH communication between them and install all the required software packages to our controller.
+We will use a Vagrantfile to define our multiple Linux machines, set the SSH communication between them and install all the required software packages to our controller.

 ### Vagrantfile

 ### Setting up SSH communication between our VMs